Chandana80/pizzarest/README.md

 Or you can build normally the application, navigate to functional tests module directory and execute:

     $ mvn verify

-By default functional tests are executed on Jetty 6 container.
-If you rather want to use Tomcat execute one of the following:

-    $ mvn install -Pfunctional-tests,tomcat6x

-or

-    $ mvn verify -Ptomcat6x

 Note that in order to run functional tests you need to have your application installed in local repository.